seainfo6150/seainfo6150/assignments/week-5.md

 ```

 ## send an email
-Send an email to Yiwei (luo.yiw@husky.neu.edu) with a link to your seainfo6150-webapp fork.
+Send an email to Tianyu (20spr.info6150@gmail.com) with a link to your seainfo6150-webapp fork.

 <table>
   <caption>Rubric</caption>